How Much Does It Cost to Live In Ireland?

 The cost of living in Ireland varies depending on where you live specifically.

 It is definitely at its highest in Dublin and lower in other cities and towns in Ireland.

 Ireland’s cost of living is likely at its lowest in rural areas that are not holiday destinations.

-And even though, generally speaking, we could say that Ireland is expensive, the most expensive thing about this country are the rents, which will eat the large part of your salary.
+And even though, generally speaking, we could say that Ireland is expensive, the most expensive thing about this country is the rent, which will eat a large part of your salary.

 If you’re planning on moving to Ireland, count in these costs and expenses so they don’t take you by surprise!Cost of Living Index: